Rohit Saraf

-Rohit Suresh Saraf (born on 8 December 1996) is an Indian actor who primarily works in Hindi films and television.
+Rohit Saraf (born 8 December 1996) is an Indian actor who primarily works in Hindi films and television.
 He began his career on television and made his film debut with the comedy drama Dear Zindagi (2016).
 Saraf is best known for the comedy drama Hichki (2018), the biopic The Sky Is Pink (2019), the dark comedy Ludo (2020), and the romantic comedy Ishq Vishk Rebound (2024) and Sunny Sanskari Ki Tulsi Kumari (2025).
-He is widely recognized with his portrayal of Rishi in the Netflix romantic comedy series Mismatched (2020–2024).
+He is widely recognized with his portrayal of Rishi in the Netflix romantic drama Mismatched (2020–2026).
 In 2025, Saraf was placed by Forbes Asia in their 30 Under 30.

 Early life

 Rohit Saraf was born on 8 December 1996 in Kathmandu, Nepal into an Marwari-Nepali family.
 He later moved back with his family to Delhi, being raised there.
 At the age of 15, he moved alone to Mumbai to pursue his late father's dream to make him an actor.

 His father, Suresh Saraf, died when Rohit was 12 years old.
 He had only completed his 10th standard before focusing on his passion of becoming an actor.